sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 Get a Grid certificate
 ======================

 Grid certificates are supplied by a Certificate Authority (CA).
-Users affiliated with Dutch institutes can request a digital certificate either by ``DigiCert CA`` or ``DutchGrid CA``.
+Users affiliated with Dutch institutes can request a digital certificate either by ``Sectigo`` or ``DutchGrid`` CA.

 .. sidebar:: How to obtain a Grid certificate?